freeCodeCamp/freeCodeCamp/guide/english/mathematics/x-and-y-intercepts/index.md

 The Y intercept is the point at which the graph of the function crosses the Y axis.
 It occurs where ```x = 0```.

 A function can have multiple X intercepts, but can only have a single Y intercept.
+Why is only a single Y intercept allowed?
+By definition, a function can only have one output, y, for each unique input, x.
+Thus, a graph would violate this definition if ```x = 0``` produced more than one output, y.

 To find the X intercept(s), set ```y = 0``` and solve the equation for x.